pyeventsourcing/eventsourcing/docs/topics/process.rst

 system with parallel pipelines means that each process application in the system can process many events at the same time.

-In the example below, there are three parallel pipeline instances, which gives twelve child operating system processes.
-All the operating system processes share the same MySQL database.
+In the example below, there will be three parallel pipelines for the system's four process applications, give twelve child operating system processes altogether.
+Five orders will be processed in each pipeline, so fifteen orders will processed by the system altogether.

 .. code:: python

     num_pipelines = 3
+    num_orders_per_pipeline = 5

 Pipelines have integer IDs.
 In this example, the pipeline IDs are ``[0, 1, 2]``.